What are Sporting Excellence Scholarships?

 Applicants must meet our shortlisting criteria, and successful scholars are determined by a shortlisting panel based on the information and evidence provided in written applications.
 Students must re-apply annually.

-If you are an international student who requires a Tier 4 visa please read our information regarding working restrictions on a Tier 4 visa.
-It is not usually possible for Tier 4 visa holders to apply for these scholarships due to these restrictions.
+If you are an international student who requires a Student (formerly Tier 4) visa please read our information regarding working restrictions.
+It is not usually possible for Student visa holders to apply for these scholarships due to these restrictions.

 - A world/international ranking (county rankings do not apply).